danielsauter/rapid-android-development/preface.md

 Whenever we undertake a project that builds on prior code, refines an earlier project, or revisits important concepts mentioned earlier in the book, we'll cross-reference those earlier sections accordingly; if you are using the ebook, you can use the link to jump directly to the referenced section.

-Throughout our journey in this book, I encourage you to get inspired by the projects in the Processing exhibition http://processing.org/exhibition/, learn from the Processing community (http://forum.processing.org/), use the code examples included in IDE File &mapsto; &lquot;Examples...,&rquot; refer to the online tutorials (http://processing.org/learning/), collaborate with peers (http://sketchpad.cc), and learn from public sources, such as http://www.openprocessing.org/.
+Throughout our journey in this book, I encourage you to get inspired by the projects in the Processing exhibition http://processing.org/exhibition/, learn from the Processing community (http://forum.processing.org/), use the code examples included in IDE "File" &mapsto; "Examples...", refer to the online tutorials (http://processing.org/learning/), collaborate with peers (http://sketchpad.cc), and learn from public sources, such as http://www.openprocessing.org/.

 ###What You Need to Use This Book